schen8180/data440/hw2/hw2_report.md

 A:

-News sources have the most momentos, this did not surprise me.
+News sources about past wars have the most momentos, this did not surprise me.

 |Mementos|URI-Rs
 |:---|:---|